 Disadvantages of Dynasty Trusts

-Moreover, because the dynasty trust usually lasts longer than people's lifetime, the trustee must be a corporation, which often charges hefty fees for trust administration.
+There are several disadvantages to dynasty trusts.
+The heirs will not have full access to the trust property since the trust owns the property.
+The trust document may not account adequately for future changes in law or with the family, which would lower the benefit of the trust.
+Because the dynasty trust usually lasts longer than people's lifetime, the trustee must be a corporation, which often charges hefty fees for trust administration.
 Furthermore, a committee is often used to decide on distributions when the trust document gives the trustee discretion to pay beneficiaries income or principal.

-Some critics of dynasty trusts argue that dynasty trusts should be against public policy since they may create an aristocracy whose wealth can be transmitted without being subject to transference taxes and that may also not be subject to claims of creditors or divorced spouses.
+Some critics argue that dynasty trusts should be against public policy since they may create an aristocracy whose wealth can be transmitted without being subject to transference taxes and that may also not be subject to claims of creditors or divorced spouses.
 However, since tax policy has always favored the wealthy, dynasty trusts are unlikely to disappear.

-Taxing Dynastic Wealth
+Taxing Dynastic Wealth with Wealth Taxes